 Dextran solutions were prepared, and filtration experiments were carried out.
-For experiments run on MCO 4, the dextran solution included one additional fraction of 150 kDa, to allow for sieving coefficient (SC) calculation with similar precision as the other MCO membranes.
+For experiments run on MC0 membrane 4, the dextran solution included one additional fraction of 150 kDa, to allow for sieving coefficient (SC) calculation with similar precision as the other MC0 membranes.